 - Further points on how to improve your microbiome can be found in our post: Are Antibiotics Contributing To The Rise in Food Allergies?

-Have you tried using probiotics for your eczema?
+Have you tried using probiotics for eczema?
+For you?
+For your child?